gabjc/Decision-Making-Map/Sprint2.md

 ## Frontend Unit Tests and Cypress Tests

-to test the fron end I wrote a few tests that check to make sure the angular components we are using exist and have all the right values. in addition I wrote tests that check that the routing between the different pages is functioning peoperly.
+To test the fron end, we wrote a few tests that check to make sure the angular components we are using exist and have all the right values.
+In addition, we wrote tests that check that the routing between the different pages is functioning properly.

 ## Backend Unit Tests